coq/coq/doc/sphinx/user-extensions/syntax-extensions.rst

   (4 spaces in the example)

-- well-bracketed pairs of tokens of the form ``'[hv '`` and ``']'`` are translated into horizontal-orelse-vertical printing boxes; if the content of the box does not fit on a single line, then every breaking point forces a newline and an extra indentation of the number of spaces given after the “ ``[``” is applied at the beginning of each
+- well-bracketed pairs of tokens of the form ``'[hv '`` and ``']'`` are translated into horizontal-or-else-vertical printing boxes; if the content of the box does not fit on a single line, then every breaking point forces a newline and an extra indentation of the number of spaces given after the “ ``[``” is applied at the beginning of each